Announcing bad news

 In a case where the family refuses, verify their reason to make sure that it does not derive from a lack of understanding, taboo or myth.
 Examples:

-Tell the family that they can speak with Transplant Québec’s coordinator/advisor or your institution’s organ and tissue donation liaison/resource nurse should they have any questions.
+Tell the family that they can speak with Transplant Québec’s coordinator/advisor or your institution’s nurse consultant in organ donation and care partnerships/resource nurse should they have any questions.

 In the event that the family makes a free and informed decision to decline the offer, it is essential to respect their decision and continue supporting them until the end.